 Colitis

+Colitis (Grade 4) was reported in 1 patient (0.7%) who received Columvi monotherapy, with time to onset from the first Columvi dose of 104 days.

 Colitis events (excluding infectious aetiology) were reported in 4/172 patients (2.3%) who received Columvi with gemcitabine and oxaliplatin.
 Two patients (1.2%) had Grade 3 events.
 The median time to onset of colitis from the first Columvi dose was 154 days (range: 115 to 187 days).

 Opportunistic infections

+CMV events were reported in 6/467 patients (1.3%) who received Columvi monotherapy, with 1 patient (0.2%) experiencing Grade 3 CMV chorioretinitis.
+Pneumocystis jirovecii pneumonia was reported in 4/467 patients (0.9%), 3 of whom (0.6%) had Grade 3 events.

-Cytomegalovirus (CMV) events were reported in 10 patients (5.8%) who received Columvi with gemcitabine and oxaliplatin, with 1 patient (0.6%) experiencing Grade 3 CMV viraemia.
+CMV events were reported in 11 patients (6.4%) who received Columvi with gemcitabine and oxaliplatin, with 1 patient (0.6%) experiencing Grade 3 CMV viraemia.
 Oral candidiasis was reported in 3 patients (1.7%) all of which were Grade 1-2 events.
 Pneumocystis jirovecii pneumonia (Grade 3) was reported in 1 patient (0.6%), the same patient with Grade 3 CMV viraemia.
 Borellia meningitis (Grade 2) was reported in 1 patient (0.6%).

 Neutropenia